Arab media focus on Syria, anxious over Egypt vote

 Qatar and Saudi Arabia have led efforts at the Arab League to impose economic sanctions on the Syrian government, sensing the potential fall of a key Arab ally of Iran.

-Gulf state media focused attention on Syria more than Egypt on Monday.
+Gulf state media focussed attention on Syria more than Egypt on Monday.

 Newspapers in Bahrain ran stories trumpeting Syrian sanctions, attacking opposition parties and accusing Iran of interference in the Gulf.